Musical instruments in Zambia: small bells

 People say the bells are of Chikunda origin.
 The first trade between the Chikunda, working for the Portuguese, and chiefs of the Nyendwa clan, presumably in the first half of the 19th century, went as follows.

-The people left ivory on a certain spot along the river and then left the place to return after some days.
-Then there were cloth, ndibu and the like in exchange.
-They thought this was brought there by creatures from the rivers.
-Later the Chikunda came to the Lala region because they thought there had to be much more wealth there than only that ivory.
+The people left ivory at a certain spot along the river and then left the place, returning after some days.
+In exchange, they found cloth, ndibu, and similar items.
+They believed these were brought by creatures from the rivers.
+Later, the Chikunda came to the Lala region, thinking there must be more wealth there than just that ivory.

 Mika Mwape Chungwa ∵ personal communication, 1986.